Nikaash-Maheshwari/DSDC/about.md

 ## Course Logistics

-The course will meet three times a week on MWF, with Friday's section being devoted to a lab to apply the material in a practical manner.
+The course will meet three times a week on MWF starting on Monday, July 24th, with Friday's section being devoted to a lab to apply the material in a practical manner.
 The course will cost $200 a week.
 If this is a financial burden please don't hesitate to reach out.
 We don't want money to be a barrier for anyone.

 ## About This Course